 Vehicles and Parking :Parking is permitted in the designated car parking areas.
 Authorised vehicles only are permitted to drive in the park.
 All vehicles must operate their hazard lights, adhere to the 15mph speed limit and give way to pedestrians whilst moving around the park.
 Limited disabled parking for blue badge holders is available at the rear of the castle and in the Orangery car park.

 Dogs:- Dogs must be under the control and effectively restrained by the owner, so that they do not interfere with visitors and do not disturb wildlife or any other animal.
 Stray dogs will be taken from the park by the dog warden.
-Dog waste bags are available from the car park kiosk and dog litter bins located in prominent locations within the park.
-Dogs must be on leads in the Orangery gardens and farm trail and do not have access to some park facilities.
+Dog waste bags are available from the car park kiosk, dog litter bins located in prominent locations within the park however it is acceptable to put your dog litter bags in ANY of the Park litter bins.
+Dogs must be on leads in the Orangery and Castle gardens and farm trail and do not have access to some park facilities.

-Litter: We encourage visitors to take away their litter as it can cause harm to animals and wildlife.
+Litter: We encourage visitors to take away their litter as it can cause harm to animals and wildlife so we keep the number of litter bins onsite to a minimum.
 Litter bins are provided in picnicking areas.
+All the waste of on the Park is sorted and recycled appropriately.

-Gates and Styles: Please ensure that all gates are closed after use.
+Gates and Styles: Please close all gates behind you.

 Watercourses and lakes: Bathing or swimming is not permitted in any of the lakes or watercourses.
 There may be underwater obstacles or currents which can be dangerous.
 Visitors must not obstruct the flow of any drain, watercourse or shut any sluice gate.